training4developers/angular2_06272016/README.md

 **To Modify the Web Application**

 Step 6.
-Open a new terminal window, change to the project folder.
+Open a new terminal window (do not use the same terminal window as the web server), change to the project folder.

 Step 7.
 From the terminal, run the following command: